Marketo vs Salesforce

 What is the core difference between Marketo, Salesforce, and ZoomInfo?

 Marketo is a marketing automation platform designed for B2B lead nurturing, scoring, and campaign management.
 Salesforce is a CRM that has expanded into marketing, service, commerce, and AI-powered agents.
-ZoomInfo is a B2B data and intelligence platform that provides verified contact data, buyer intent signals, and an AI-powered GTM Context Graph.
+ZoomInfo is an all-in-one AI GTM Platform that provides verified B2B contact data, buyer intent signals, and a GTM Context Graph intelligence layer.
 Marketo and Salesforce are execution platforms.
-ZoomInfo is the data and intelligence layer that feeds them.
+ZoomInfo is the data and intelligence foundation that feeds them.

 Can Marketo and Salesforce be used together?

 Yes, and they frequently are.
-Marketo's native Salesforce integration provides bi-directional sync for leads, contacts, and campaigns.
+Marketo's native Salesforce integration provides bi-directional sync for leads, contacts, and campaigns, handling up to 200,000 records per hour.
 Many enterprise B2B organizations use Marketo for marketing automation and Salesforce Sales Cloud for CRM, with data flowing between them continuously.
 Salesforce also offers its own marketing automation (Account Engagement, formerly Pardot), but organizations with complex B2B nurture needs often prefer Marketo's capabilities.

 Do I need ZoomInfo if I already use Marketo or Salesforce?

-Neither Marketo nor Salesforce includes a native B2B contact database or intent signals.
+Neither Marketo nor Salesforce includes a native B2B data foundation or first-party intent signals.
 Both depend on the data you feed them.
 ZoomInfo provides 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails with up to 95% accuracy.
 Adding ZoomInfo means your campaigns reach real people, your CRM reflects the full buying committee, and your AI tools are grounded in trustworthy data.

 Which platform has the steepest learning curve?